+Starfell: Willow Moss and the Lost Day is the first novel in the Starfell series.
 We are all familiar with the confusion and frustration of losing keys, phones and wallets – but what about losing a whole day of the week?

-This is the first novel in the Starfell series, which was fought over by publishers in a seven-way auction, meaning expectations for this initial instalment were sky high.
-Luckily, the wizarding world that Valente has created feels fully-formed, warm and most importantly original; something which is no mean feat in a genre that can feel over saturated with Harry Potter derived fantasy fiction.
+This series, which was fought over by publishers in a seven-way auction, meaning expectations for this initial instalment were sky-high.
+Luckily, the wizarding world that Valente has created feels fully-formed, warm and most importantly original; something which is no mean feat in a genre that can feel over-saturated with Harry Potter derived fantasy fiction.
 The beautiful black and white illustrations work alongside the under-stated language to capture the imagination of the reader and build this new universe.

-This would be a perfect recommendation for children that have already devoured and loved the novels of Cressida Cowell, Laura Ellen Anderson or Fleur Hitchcock.
-And of course Harry Potter!
+Starfell: Willow Moss and the Lost Day would be a perfect recommendation for children that have already devoured and loved the novels of Cressida Cowell, Laura Ellen Anderson or Fleur Hitchcock.
+And of course, Harry Potter!

-Copyright: Just Imagine Story Centre Ltd 2012-2018.
+Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.